Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 Finally, this document does not assume that clients can reliably communicate with each other out-of-band (that is, away from any interference by the Transparency Log operator), or communicate with the Transparency Log anonymously.
-However, later sections will give guidance on how these channels can be utilized effectively when or if they're available. <!-- TODO: Link later section -->
+However, {{detecting-forks}} gives guidance on how these channels can be utilized effectively when or if they're available.

 ## Basic Operations